sahilrkalra/Ops-Task-Master/README.md

 #### docker:

-This consists of files to create docker image
+This folder consists of files to create docker image

 #### docker compose: